Fowzi82/dvwa-security-lab/README.md

 In this bonus task, DVWA was deployed behind an Nginx reverse proxy using Docker containers.
 A self-signed SSL certificate was generated to enable HTTPS communication between the browser and the server.

-This setup simulates a real-world deployment where a reverse proxy sits in front of an application server to manage incoming traffic and enforce secure communication.

 ---

 ## Architecture